jonasmartin/chatcmd/README.md

 `echo 'export PATH=$PATH:/path/to/chatcmd' >> ~/.bashrc && source ~/.bashrc`

 ### Usage
 As mentioned just do `chatcmd <question for a command>`.
-Depending on your platform it will provide Bash or PowerShell commands, though you can also specicy what type of command you want:
+Depending on your platform it will provide Bash or PowerShell commands, though you can also specify what type of command you want:

 `chatcmd what is the grep command for powershell`
 `Select-String`